 Kosher certification organizations charge manufacturers a fee for kosher certification.
 This fee covers the expenses of researching the ingredients in the product and inspecting the facilities used to manufacture the product.
 There are some who have complained that these certification costs increase the cost of the products to non-Jewish, non-kosher consumers; however, the actual cost of such certification is so small relative to the overall cost of production that most manufacturers cannot even calculate it.
 The cost is more than justified by the increase in sales it produces: although observant Jews are only a small fragment of the marketplace, kosher certification is also a useful (though not complete) point of reference for many Muslims, Seventh Day Adventists and vegetarians.
 In addition, many people prefer kosher products because they believe them to be cleaner, healthier or better than non-kosher products.
 It is worth noting that kosher certifiers are not the only organizations that charge for the privilege of displaying their approval on a product: some charitable organizations allow manufacturers to display their logo in exchange for a donation, but unlike kosher certifiers, those charities do not perform any service in exchange for that payment.

-According to the 2000 National Jewish Population Survey (NJPS), 21% of American Jews report that they keep kosher in the home.
-This includes the vast majority of people who identify themselves as Orthodox, as well as many Conservative and Reconstructionist Jews and some Reform Jews.
+According to a 2020 Pew Research Center survey, 17% of American Jews reported that they kept kosher in the home.
+This includes 95% of people who identify themselves as Orthodox, as well as many Conservative and Reconstructionist Jews and some Reform Jews.

 Even within the home, standards of kashrut that people employ vary.
 The strictest people will eat only foods that have reliable Orthodox kosher certification, eating only glatt-kosher certified meats and specially certified dairy products.
 They will not eat cooked food in a restaurant unless the restaurant has reliable Orthodox certification, and they are unlikely to accept an invitation to dinner from anyone who is not known to share their high standards.
 Others are more lenient, accepting less reliable certifications without question or "ingredients reading," accepting grocery store items that have no certification but do not contain any identifiably non-kosher ingredients.